 After dinner, we all walked to the park and played Pokemon Go, which I totally don’t get, but if it makes my children walk and ride their bikes more, it can’t be all that bad.
 What do you think of Pokemon Go?
 Is that even how you spell it?

-If you like this easy garlic butter grilled salmon in foil recipe, you will probably love my oven-baked lemon crusted salmon recipe here.
+If you like this easy salmon recipe, you will probably love my Lemon, Garlic & Herb Baked Whole30 Salmon Recipe.
 It’s one of the most popular recipes on my blog and could probably be grilled similar to this recipe and turn out just great.
 I also bet this goes well with other types of fish.
 I would love for some of you to tell me if you try this with other types of fish and tell me how it turned out.